 The Role of Stigma in the Design of Welfare Programs

-Tel Aviv University - Eitan Berglas School of Economics; Ben-Gurion University of the Negev - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Tel Aviv University - Eitan Berglas School of Economics; Ben-Gurion University of the Negev - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 Yoram Y. Margalioth

 Tel Aviv University - Buchmann Faculty of Law